riceissa/issarice.com/pages/information-for-high-school-students.md

 High school can be a source of depression, since it is essentially [child abuse](https://www.quora.com/Do-most-intelligent-people-have-trouble-with-the-public-school-system/answer/Marcus-Geduld).
 Depression can in turn cause other problems.
-I'm not really an expert on the topic, but you can read my page on [Dealing with depression]().
+I'm not really an expert on the topic, but you can read my page on [Depression]().

 I also do more academic research into depression as an effective altruism cause on the [Depression page on the Cause Prioritization Wiki](http://causeprioritization.org/Depression).